13 December 1965

 "Put the megaphone away, Bligh.
 I’m not one of the terrified mediocrities you’ve gathered around you!"
 Sir John Wilder

-For Sir Gordon Revidge (Norman Tyrrell) and Sir Gerald Merle (William Devlin), Bligh Construction would give them, “a high profit outlet for our overseas funds.”
-Caswell Bligh (Clifford Evans) has dictated terms which would accept an Elbertson’s nominee as joint Managing Director but with very little control over activities.
-Bligh, now President of a lobbying organisation called the National Motorways Council, still keeps a firm hand on the company which he built up from an excavator in a stone quarry 35 years ago.
+For Wilder's old antagonists Sir Gordon Revidge (Norman Tyrrell) and Sir Gerald Merle (William Devlin), Bligh Construction offers, “a high profit outlet for our overseas funds.”
+Caswell Bligh (Clifford Evans) is willing to accept an Elbertson’s nominee as joint Managing Director, so long as he has very little control over activities.
+Bligh has outside interests as President of a lobbying organisation called the National Motorways Council, but still keeps a firm hand on the company which he built up from an excavator in a stone quarry 35 years ago.
 As one of the Elbertson’s Board, Courtney (John Brooking) comments, “Bligh’s a bit of an oik but no matter.”

-Elbertson’s nominee is Sir Gerald Merle, who has used his connections with the Treasury to ensure that the transfer of funds will not be opposed.
-However, Wilder begins to manoeuvre, inspiring Bligh’s son Kenneth to oppose Merle’s appointment.
+Elbertson’s nominee is Sir Gerald Merle MP, who has used his connections with the Treasury to ensure that the transfer of funds will not be opposed.
+However, Wilder begins to manoeuvre, inspiring Bligh’s son Kenneth (Peter Barkworth) to oppose Merle’s appointment.